Unary Operator in Java: Types, Examples

 Unary Minus Operator in Java

-In other words, it converts a positive value to an equivalent negative value and vice versa.
+In simple words, it converts a positive value to an equivalent negative value and vice versa.
 Let’s understand it with an example program.

 public class MinusExample {